FHL fund a mixture of sustainable and immediate relief work the West Bank, Gaza, Israel and Jordan and focuses on the areas of:

 Improving employment prospects for Christians living in the Holy Land is vital to help them build a secure and sustainable future.
 FHL fund a number of employment projects, many of which complement our work in education.
 To make an immediate donation please click here.

 Employment projects range from sponsoring work placements for young people, providing seed corn funding to assist Christian business ventures, supporting the traditional Christian industry of Olive Wood carving, and recommending Christian hotels and ground handlers to pilgrims visiting the Holy Land.

-Many Christian families living in the West Bank, Gaza, Israel and Jordan are unable to find the money to buy the essentials of life.
-These ‘needy cases’ are brought to our attention by local clergy and the FHL Local Committee.
-Over 90 families are provided with a monthly income of £500 Shekels (around £90) to help with their daily living costs.
-Many other families are helped with the payment of school, college and medical fees.
+There are many individuals and families who are unable to find the money to buy the essentials of life.
+These are brought to our attention by local clergy and the FHL Local Committee.

 With no NHS or social care provision Christians in the Holy Land have extremely limited access to medical care.
 Medicines can cost the equivalent of 25% of one years income, and operations as much as five years income.
 In the last three years FHL have helped hundreds of Christians to access medicines, investigations, and surgery that in the UK we would get through the NHS

 As well has helping individual Christians with medical needs FHL also supports institutions such St Luke’s Episcopal Hospital in Nablus and the Arab Episcopal Medical Centre in Ramallah through targeted appeals.
 Since its foundation in 2009 FHL has also supported St Martha’s House, the first day-care Centre for elderly women in Bethlehem.